data-with-thanh-mai/hr-promotion-prediction/README.md

 Both let you submit employee data and get a promotion recommendation with its predicted probability.

-## 9. Future Enhancements
+## 8. Future Enhancements

-**Model Performance:**
+* **Deep-dive Error Analysis:** Analyze False Positives and False Negatives extracted from the validation set to identify complex edge cases and guide the next iteration of feature engineering.
-- Explore additional feature engineering — current models plateau around PR-AUC ~55%, suggesting the bottleneck is feature richness rather than hyperparameter tuning.
-Potential directions: interaction features between department and training metrics, tenure-based trends, peer-relative performance scores.
+* **Feature Richness:** Current models plateau around PR-AUC ~55%.
+Potential directions include interaction features between department and training metrics, tenure-based trends, and peer-relative performance scores.
-- Experiment with SMOTE variants (e.g. SMOTENC for mixed categorical/numeric data) as an alternative to class-weight balancing.
+* **SMOTE Variants:** Experiment with SMOTENC (for mixed categorical/numeric data) as an alternative to class-weight balancing.
-- Add model explainability (SHAP values) so HR can see *why* a specific employee was or wasn't recommended — important for a decision that affects real people.
+* **Explainable AI (XAI):** Add SHAP values so HR can see *why* a specific employee was or wasn't recommended — crucial for decisions affecting real people.

-**Engineering & Deployment:**
-- Containerize the app with Docker for consistent deployment across environments (avoids the Python/dependency version issues encountered during local setup).
-- Add a `/batch-predict` endpoint to score multiple employees at once via CSV upload.
-- Add request logging and basic monitoring (e.g. track prediction distribution over time to catch data/model drift).
-- Add automated tests (unit tests for the preprocessing pipeline, integration tests for the API endpoints) and a CI pipeline.

-**Product:**
-- Add authentication to the API before any production use, since it handles employee performance data.
-- Build a lightweight internal dashboard (e.g. Streamlit) for HR to review predictions in bulk, rather than one employee at a time via the API form.
-- Add a feedback loop: track actual promotion outcomes vs. predictions to periodically retrain and validate the model.